-Just four days after His triumphant ride into Jerusalem on the back of a donkey, Jesus celebrates the Passover Feast with His disciples… what is referred to as the Last Supper.
-It is what we celebrate on Holy Thursday, it is the beginning of the Sacred Triduum… the official start to the most sacred of days that reveal to the Faithful the actions of Christ’s redemption.
+Just four days after His triumphant ride into Jerusalem on the back of a donkey, Jesus celebrates the Passover Feast with His disciples… which is most often referred to as the Last Supper.
+It is the Mass we celebrate on Holy Thursday, as the beginning of the Sacred Triduum… it is also the official start to the most sacred of days that reveal to the Faithful, the saving actions of Christ’s redemption.
 This Sacred Triduum includes Holy Thursday, Good Friday and Holy Saturday.
 It begins with the morning prayers on Thursday and ends at sundown on Holy Saturday, just prior to the Easter Vigil.

 In most areas, there is a special Chrism Mass held at the Cathedral where all the priests, deacons, seminarians and the Bishop join together so that the Bishop can bless all of the Chrism Oils which will be used throughout the coming year to celebrate the sacraments of Baptism, Confirmation, Holy Orders, Extreme unction and the consecration of Altars and Churches.
 In our diocese the Chrism Mass is celebrated on Wednesday of Holy Week.
 If you ever have an opportunity to attend one, please do, as it is a beautiful Mass to celebrate.
 As we watched all the priests enter into the Cathedral, along with all the deacons and the seminarians following behind, it was truly a cause for joy…. a cause for great hope in the future of our Holy Church.
 To see so many men and young men intent on serving the Lord… intent on serving His Church with their all…with their everything.
 It was a reminder that we need to continue to pray for these men and for more holy men to answer God’s call to a vocation to the Holy Priesthood.
 But before I stray too far off topic, let’s get back to Holy Thursday….